- Bachelor of Social Science

 To fulfil your potential as an individual, you need a community.

 Social Scientists are tasked with improving the lives of not just individuals but whole communities.
 They look at human behaviour and how we interact with our environments.

 This helps them predict how people will act, and make plans and programs to improve the health and wellbeing of our society.

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in Australia for Humanities, Culture and Social Sciences.
-UOW is also ranked as the best university in New South Wales and the ACT for Health Services and Support.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2018 as the best university in New South Wales and the ACT for Humanities, Culture and Social Sciences, and second among all universities in New South Wales and the ACT for Health Services and Support.